 The researcher will also give you a Participant Details Form and go through this with you.
-The form will contain questions about some basic details (e.g. education, occupation, specialisation and experience).
-This information is for our records and your 'Health Professional Profile' (see below).
+The form will contain questions about some basic details (e.g. age, relationship status, children if any, occupation, education).
+This information is for our records and your 'Participant Profile' (see below).
 You will be asked if you would like to use a pseudonym (false name) on the website.

-If you agree to have your interview video-recorded, the researcher will need to choose a suitable location for the interview (at the place the interview is being conducted) and set up the equipment.
+If you agree to have your interview video-recorded, the researcher will need to choose a suitable location for the interview (within your home or the place the interview is being conducted) and set up the equipment.
 Once they are ready, they will then offer to record you for less than a minute before the interview begins, talking about a general topic of interest.
 You can then view the recording (on the camera screen) to ensure you are comfortable with how you appear in the video recording.